Annarhysa/RecipeUs/README.md

 # Competitive-Programming-Task
-A Part of GeeksForGeeks SRMIST Technical Domain Task Round <br>
+A Part of GeeksForGeeks SRMIST Technical Domain Task Round <hr>

 <u><h3>Task 1</u>:-</h3>
 <i>Given the string "A string."
 Print on one line the letter on the index 0, the pointer position and the letter t.
 Update the pointer to pointer+2.
 Then, in another line print the pointer and the letters r and g of the string (using the pointer).
 Create a GitHub repository with your code in it.</i>